pollfish/docs/terms/researcher.md

 (g) Taking into account the state of the art, the costs of implementation and the nature, scope, context and purposes of processing as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons, the Researcher shall implement appropriate technical and organisational measures to ensure a level of security appropriate to the risk, including inter alia as appropriate: (a) the pseudonymisation and encryption of personal data; (b) the ability to ensure the ongoing confidentiality, integrity, availability and resilience of processing systems and services; (c) the ability to restore the availability and access to personal data in a timely manner in the event of a physical or technical incident; (d) a process for regularly testing, assessing and evaluating the effectiveness of technical and organisational measures for ensuring the security of the processing.
 In assessing the appropriate level of security account shall be taken in particular of the risks that are presented by processing, in particular from accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to personal data transmitted, stored or otherwise processed.

-(h) have in place and maintain a Privacy Policy, providing clear and unambiguous information about the processing of the Shared Personal Data, the purposes and legal bases of processing, the retention period, the 3rd parties to which the Shared Data may be disclosed and the ability of the Pollfish Survey Respondent to exercise his Data Privacy Rights, in accordance to the GDPR and the EU-US/EU-SWISS Privacy Shield Principles and lodge a complaint to a competent Authority.
+(h) have in place and maintain a Privacy Policy, providing clear and unambiguous information about the processing of the Shared Personal Data, the purposes and legal bases of processing, the retention period, the 3rd parties to which the Shared Data may be disclosed and the ability of the Pollfish Survey Respondent to exercise his Data Privacy Rights, in accordance to the GDPR and lodge a complaint to a competent Authority.

 (i) when using processors, select Processors providing same level of security as set-out in clause 2.1 (a) of this Agreement and enter into written contracts with such processors.